-Have you ever gazed longingly at sheds located outside of your local home center or in neighbors' yards?
-You know that your yard is seriously in need of a dry, organized, and secure place for your garden equipment, tools, and sporting goods, but one look at their high prices might be enough to cause you to put the idea on the back burner.
+Have you ever gazed longingly at the sheds displayed outside of your local home center or in neighbors' yards?
+You know that your yard is seriously in need of a dry, organized, and secure place for your garden equipment, tools, and sporting goods, but the high prices are off-putting.
 You can build a far cheaper shed from scratch that is attractive and functional and might even be better than the store-bought shed.

 Eight feet tall at its peak and with an 8-foot by 8-foot footprint, this basic shed saves precious yard space while maximizing interior storage for yard equipment and tools.
 Gable ends in conjunction with a rafter-and-ridge system lend a classic look to this shed, and its optional tongue-and-groove pine siding can be stained and sealed or left unfinished for a gray, rustic appearance.
 Protected by three-tab composite shingles or rolled roofing, this shed provides a tight, weatherproof storage area and will last for years to come.